Shauna Grant: Adult film career

-Applegate's relationship with her boyfriend ended within their first two months in California; Marcell left her to return to Farmington, Minnesota and ultimately joined the U.S. Army.
-Before his induction, he informed some residents of her small town that Applegate was involved with pornography, which caused her family much embarrassment.
-In the Frontline documentary, Marcell refused to speak about his relationship with Applegate, except to say that he no longer cared about her.
+Applegate's relationship with Marcell ended within their first two months in California; he returned to Farmington and joined the U.S. Army.
+Before his induction, he informed some Farmington residents that Applegate was making pornography, which embarrassed her family.
+In a 1987 Frontline documentary, Marcell refused to speak about his relationship with Applegate except to say that he no longer cared about her.

-Ignoring Hicks' advice, Applegate continued working with World Modeling Agency, where she met veteran porn producer Bobby Hollander.
+Ignoring Hicks's advice, Applegate continued working with World Modeling Agency, where she met veteran porn producer Bobby Hollander.
 Hollander launched her adult film career, suggesting what he felt was a "classy" stage name, Shauna Grant.

-As a fast-rising adult entertainment personality, she was featured in Virginia, Suzie Superstar, and Flesh and Laces 1 & 2, among many other films.
+She appeared in Virginia, Suzie Superstar, and Flesh and Laces 1 & 2, among other films.
 Her pay rose from $300 a day to around $1,500.
-As Shauna Grant, she made dozens of popular adult movies, usually plot-oriented.
+As Shauna Grant, she made dozens of adult movies.
 In Suzie Superstar, she played the lead singer of a rock band.

-Grant was provided with her own make-up artist, 27-year-old Laurie Smith (who was also an adult star).
-Smith, who co-starred with Grant in several movies (including Suzie Superstar, The Young Like It Hot, and Bad Girls IV), also became Grant's best friend and fellow cocaine user during that period.
-She quit the adult film business for a short time following Grant's suicide.
+Grant was provided with her own makeup artist, Laurie Smith.
+Smith, who co-starred with Grant in several movies (including Suzie Superstar, The Young Like It Hot, and Bad Girls IV), became Grant's best friend and fellow cocaine user during that period.
+She quit the adult film business for a short time after Grant's suicide.

-Grant's popularity earned her three acting nominations at the Erotic Film Awards in March, 1984.
-However, despite these accolades and her beauty, Grant had some difficulty getting work due to her cocaine addiction and lack of "enthusiasm" during sex scenes.
-In some circles she acquired the nickname "Applecoke" and gained a reputation for being flaky.
+Grant's popularity earned her three acting nominations at the Erotic Film Awards in 1984.
+But she had some difficulty getting work due to her cocaine addiction and lack of "enthusiasm" during sex scenes.
+In some circles she acquired the nickname "Applecoke" and a reputation for flakiness.